Steven-Grevera/ENC4265/manual.md

 ## Souls:
 ![image](https://github.com/user-attachments/assets/4932c701-5a63-4331-9685-c082b086984f)

 Souls are the currency of the corridors.
 You can use souls for various things, such as karuta effects such as the map which will drain them constantly.
-Items from the Butterfly Shop (Link), helpful corridor rooms (link) and for things such as the Butterfly Lantern Light Source (Link).
+Items from [The Butterfly Shop](#anchor8) and [other helpful corridor rooms](#anchor9) and for things such as the [Butterfly Lantern Light Source](#anchor10)

 Souls are obtained through checking resource gathering spots, which are specific and designated in design based on the corridor typing.
 ![image](https://github.com/user-attachments/assets/0ce8a616-36e8-4f1d-85c9-85e7c2fff465)